-The Tormach 8L is a compact and entry-level professional CNC lathe from the Tormach.
+The Tormach 8L is a compact and entry-level professional CNC lathe from Tormach.

 The 8L in the name refers to the maximum diameter of the workpiece that can be turned, which is 8 inches.

-Tormach 8L made waves when it was launched, due to the affordable pricing.
+Tormach 8L made waves when it was launched, due to its affordable pricing.

-It is the most affordable for its capacity and quality which makes it popular among hobbyists, educators, R&D, and small businesses.
+It is the most affordable CNC lathe for its capacity and quality, which makes it popular among hobbyists, educators, R&D, and small businesses.

-In the Entry Package, you get the desktop CNC lathe with enclosure, owner's kit, and PathPilot CNC controller for a starting price of $6,995.
+In the Entry Package, you get the desktop CNC lathe with a PathPilot CNC controller for a starting price of $8,490.

-The Deluxe Package with a starting price of $9,445 has storage drawers, coolant tank, a stand, separate chip drawer, waterproof keyboard and mouse, controller arm, OXA tool holder kit, LCD monitor, and deluxe professional lathe tool kit in addition to the Entry Package equipment.
+The Deluxe Package with a starting price of $11,273 has storage drawers, a coolant tank, a stand, a separate chip drawer, a waterproof keyboard and mouse, a controller arm, an OXA tool holder kit, an LCD monitor, and deluxe professional lathe tool kit in addition to the Entry Package equipment.

 Tormach 8L CNC Lathe Review